-- A DBase process defines store processes that stores the patient data dna and medication associated with a patient's identity, with dna corresponding to the dna of the patient and medication to the current treatment of the patient. - A Nurse process may hold a patient's files, represented with names $r_1$ and $r_2$ , and can disseminate them inside the Hospital, in this system to the doctor via channel a. - A Doctor may receive a patient's file, read it and then through the conditional statement use it to perform diagnosis.
-As we will see below, we identify diagnosis through the type of the matching name disease1, which in this scenario represents the genetic fingerprint of a disease.
-After the diagnosis the Doctor may update the treatment of the patient in the corresponding store. - A Research lab may receive a patient's file and performs statistical analysis based on the matching of the genetic material of the patient.
-The patient's data made available to the research lab is anonymised, as indicated by the private-data value ${-} \otimes z$ .
+- A DBase process defines store processes that store the patient data dna and medication associated with a patient's identity, with dna corresponding to the dna of the patient and medication to the current treatment of the patient. - A Nurse process may hold a patient's files, represented with names r_1 and r_2 , and can disseminate them inside the Hospital.
+In this system there are two Nurse processes that, respectively, disseminate patient's files to the doctor via channel a, or to the labs via channel b (the patient file represented by reference r_1). - A Doctor may receive a patient's file, read it, and then, through the conditional statement, use it to perform diagnosis.
+As we will see below, we identify diagnosis through the type of the matching name disease1 which in this scenario represents the genetic fingerprint of a disease.
+After the diagnosis the Doctor may update the treatment of the patient in the corresponding store.

-• A Lab may perform forensic analysis on the patients dna $(x \otimes y)$ to identify dna evidence connected to a crime $(- \otimes z)$ .
-After a successful identification the Lab may inform the Police.
+- A Research lab may receive a patient's file and perform statistical analysis based on the matching of the genetic material of the patient.
+The patient's data made available to the research lab is anonymised, as indicated by the private-data value $-\otimes z$. - A Lab may receive a patient's file, and perform forensic analysis on the patients dna $(x \otimes y)$ to identify dna evidence connected to a crime $( \otimes z)$.
+After a successful identification the Lab may inform the Police via channel c.

-The above implementation can be associated to the privacy policy defined earlier using static typing typing techniques for the $\pi$ -calculus.
+The above implementation can be associated to the privacy policy defined earlier using static typing techniques for the π -calculus.
 We clarify this intuition by an informal analysis of the Doctor process.
-Without any formal introduction to types assume that structure $x \otimes y$ has type patient\data[dna] that concludes that variable w, being a channel that disseminates such information within the Hospital system, has type Hospital[patient\data[dna]].
-Structure disease1 has type diagnosis[dna], indicating that it is a constant piece information that can be used for the purposes of performing a diagnosis.
-Furthermore, structure $x \otimes y$ medication' has type patient\data[treatment].
-The fact the the Doctor receives the patient's file on name w signifies the reference permission, whereas inputting value $x \otimes y$ signifies the read permission.
-The matching operator between patient\data and diagnosis data identifies the usage of private data on the patient's file on name z.
-We can see that the Doctor has the right to update private data on the patient's file on name z.
-We can see that the Doctor has the right to end the file (names w and z) outside its group, thus there is respect of the no dissemination(confidential) permission.
+Without any formal introduction to types, assume that structure $x \otimes y$ has type patient_data[dna] that concludes that variable w, being a channel that disseminates such information within the Hospital system, has type Hospital[patient_data[dna]].
+Structure disease1 has type diagnosis[dna] indicating that it is a constant piece of information that can be used for the purposes of performing a diagnosis.
+Furthermore, structure $x \otimes \text{medication'}$ has type patient_data[treatment].
+The fact that the Doctor receives the patient's file on name w signifies the reference permission, whereas inputting value $x \otimes y$ signifies the read permission.
+The matching operator between patient_data and diagnosis data identifies the usage of private data for the purpose of a diagnosis.
+Finally, the Doctor has the right to update private data on the patient's file on name z.
+We can see that the Doctor does not disseminate the file (names w and z) outside its group, thus, there is respect of the no dissemination(confidential) permission.

 Intuitively, we may see that this system conforms to the defined policy, both in terms of the group structure as well as the permissions exercised by the processes.
-Instead, if the nurse were able to engage in a $r_1?(x \otimes y)$ . action then the defined policy would be violated because the nurse would have read the patient's private data without having the permission to do so.
+Instead, if the nurse were able to engage in a $r_1?x\otimes y$ action then the defined policy would be violated because the nurse would have read the patient's private data without having the permission to do so.
 Thus, the encompassing group is essential for capturing requirements of non-disclosure.